 Live Steam--a bi-monthly magazine devoted to all aspects of steam power.
 Primarily, it serves the hobby aspect of steam, with most feature articles directed toward the scale model builder.
 Approximately 80% of the readers enjoy large scale model railroading (mainly steam, but also diesel and electric).
 Other interests include stationary steam engines, steamboats, steam traction engines, automotive steam and various other engines.
 Articles of historical interest are often featured, along with construction projects, "how-to" articles and news about the hobby.

-Model Engine Builder is a new magazine for those interested in building engines.
-Unlike Strictly IC (see below) which it is intended to replace, it will not be restricted to only internal combustion engines, but will also give some coverage to Stirling and other interesting engines as well.
-It will include plans and articles, beginner and advanced projects, articles about builders and their shops and photo coverage of the major model engineering shows.
-The initial issue should be available March, 2005.
+Model Engine Builder is an online magazine for those interested in building engines.
+Unlike Strictly IC (see below) which it is intended to replace, it is restricted to only internal combustion engines, but also gives some coverage to Stirling and other interesting engines as well.
+It includes plans and articles, beginner and advanced projects, articles about builders and their shops and photo coverage of the major model engineering shows.
+The initial issue was published in print in 2005.
+Several years worth of print back issues are available.
+Publication has now gone to digital distribution to save printing costs, but the same fine information is available to those with a computer and Internet connection.
 For more information or to subscribe to this publication, contact editor Mike Rehmus at 737 Elmwood Avenue, Vallego, CA 94591-6641 or call (707) 643-1970.
 You can also e-mail email@example.com or see their web site at www.modelenginebuilder.com.
-It will initially be published quarterly with plans to go to bi-monthly as subscriptions permit.

 Strictly I.C. was the magazine for miniature engine design and construction.
 Published by expert technical writer Robert Washburn, this magazine served a very focused part of the modeling market.
 The magazine published its last issue in December 2001, but back issues are available.
 Write to Strictly I.C.
 Publishing, 24920 43rd Ave.
 So., Kent, WA 98032-4160.
 Their 24-hour fax number is (253) 946-5253.
 The web site address is www.strictlyic.com.